psychemedia/island-storynotes/wightnotes.md

 History Of Isle of Wight, Warner p180-2
-A late amiable naturalilt, speaking of a range of chalk downs, in the upper part of Hampfhire, refembling thofe of the ifland, has the following obfer- obfervation : " perhaps I may be fingular in my opinion, and not fo happy as to convey to you the fame idea; but I never contemplate thefe mountains, without thinking I perceive fome- thing analogous to growth, in their gentle fwellings, and fmooth fungus like protuberances, their fluted fides, and regular hollows and Hopes, that carry at once the air of vegetative dilatation and expanfion."* The idea is novel and in- genious, and feems to be founded in truth, from certain appearances of gradual enlargement which the Ifle of Wight hills have exhibited.
+A late amiable naturalilt, speaking of a range of chalk downs, in the upper part of Hampshire, resembling those of the island, has the following

-It is a well-known facl, that, about half a cen- tury fince, Shanklin down, which (lands in the
+observation : " perhaps I may be singular in my opinion, and not so happy as to convey to you the same idea; but I never contemplate thefe mountains, without thinking I perceive something analogous to growth, in their gentle swellings, and smooth fungus like protuberances, their fluted fides, and regular hollows and Hopes, that carry at once the air of vegetative dilatation and expanfion."* The idea is novel and ingenious, and feems to be founded in truth, from certain appearances of gradual enlargement which the Ifle of Wight hills have exhibited.
-$outh-Eaftern part of the ifland, was not to be difcerned, from St. Catherine's, owing to the intervention of Week down, whofe magnitude and elevation completely fcreened it from the eye.
-A gradual, but imperceptible expanfion, however, of Shanklin down, has at length reared it to a greater bulk, and a greater height, (by at
+It is a well-known facl, that, about half a century since, Shanklin down, which stands in the South-Eastern part of the island, was not to be discerned, from St. Catherine's, owing to the intervention of Week down, whose magnitude and elevation completely screened it from the eye.
+A gradual, but imperceptible expansion, however, of Shanklin down, has at length reared it to a greater bulk, and a greater height, (by at

 White's Nat.
 Hift.
 Selborne, p.
 163.